Insights

 • Subsampling (Rows & Columns): Injecting mathematical randomness by restricting the data each tree can access, fundamentally reducing model variance.

-KNN makes predictions by comparing a new data point to its closest neighbours in the feature space.
+KNN makes predictions by comparing a new data point to its closest neighbors in the feature space.
 It remains effective for smaller structured datasets and delivers interpretable results, though inference cost scales linearly with data volume.

 • Distance Metric: Defines how the algorithm calculates similarity between data points.
-Euclidean distance performs well on continuous, normalised features.
+Euclidean distance performs well on continuous, normalized features.
 Manhattan distance is structurally better suited for high-dimensional or sparse feature spaces where outlier sensitivity must be controlled.

 • Kernel Selection: The kernel function transforms input data into a higher-dimensional space where linear separation becomes feasible.
 A linear kernel is sufficient for linearly separable problems.
 The Radial Basis Function (RBF) kernel captures non-linear boundaries.
 Polynomial kernels offer configurable complexity but increase overfitting risk at higher degrees.

 • Gamma: Controls the radius of influence of a single training example.
-Low gamma values produce broad, smooth decision boundaries suited to generalisation.
+Low gamma values produce broad, smooth decision boundaries suited to generalization.
 High gamma values produce tightly contoured boundaries that conform closely to individual data points, increasing the risk of overfitting.
-As documented in scikit-learn's SVM guide, the interaction between C and gamma is the primary tuning priority for RBF kernels.
+As documented in scikit-learn’s SVM guide, the interaction between C and gamma is the primary tuning priority for RBF kernels.

 Neural networks model highly non-linear relationships in unstructured data (vision, language) but require massive GPU OpEx to tune.
 In the modern era of Generative AI, Parameter-Efficient Fine-Tuning (PEFT) introduces net-new hyperparameters.